Scrapybara/scrapybara-cookbook/copycapy/README.md

 Watch the magic happen with the logged stream URL or on your [Scrapybara dashboard](https://scrapybara.com/dashboard).

-By default, the tool will transform Y Combinator's website.
+By default, CopyCapy will transform Y Combinator's website.
 To customize which website to capyfy:

 1. Open `src/index.ts`
 2. Find the line with `new CopyCapy().capyfy("https://ycombinator.com")`